nodejs/node/doc/api/modules.md

 program, or compiling them to JavaScript ahead of time.

 Avoid using `require.extensions`.
-Use could cause subtle bugs and resolving the extensions is becoming slower the more extensions you add.
+Use could cause subtle bugs and resolving the extensions gets slower with each registered extension.

 #### require.main
 <!-- YAML